jronallo/jronallo.github.com/source/_posts/2012-01-22-microdata-examples-for-cultural-heritage-organizations.markdown

 [Berkeley Law Library Staff Directory](http://www.law.berkeley.edu/library/dynamic/staff.php)
 --------------------------------------

-Marks up persons.
+This page marks up persons.
 This is a clear case where libraries could mark up some of their structured data for contact points for better discoverability.
 It does currently (2012-01-22) contain some errors, but none that keep the page from parsing.